samtools/hts-specs/refget.md

 ## Alternative Checksum Algorithms

-Refget implementations MUST support the `MD5` identifier space SHOULD support `TRUNC512`.
-Non-standard identifiers are allowed but MUST conform to the following requirements:
+Refget implementations MUST support the `MD5` identifier space and SHOULD support `TRUNC512`.
+Non-standard identifiers are allowed but they MUST conform to the following requirements:

-1. Non-standard identifiers must be based on a hash algorithm dervied from sequence content
+1. Non-standard identifiers must be based on an algorithm, which uses normalised sequence content as input
+2. The algorithm used SHOULD be a hash function
-2. Non-standard identifiers must not clash with the `MD5` and `TRUNC512` identifier space
+3. Non-standard identifiers must not clash with the `MD5` and `TRUNC512` identifier space
   - Note `TRUNC512` is allowed to grow in length should collisions in the current implementation be detected
-3. Non-standard identifiers must not clash with other identifiers on your server i.e. they must be unique.
+4. Non-standard identifiers must not clash with other identifiers on your server i.e. they must be unique.

 Any alternative identifier scheme MUST be declared in the `/sequence/service-info` endpoint under `algorithms`.